Superintendent's LetterDear Cascade School District Families and Communities:

 Cascade School District has about 1300 students and offers PreK- grade 12 education.
 The average teacher/student ratio is 15 to 1.
 There are about 90 certificated teachers with an average of 15 years of teaching experience and about 70 support staff, including administrators.
 About 12% of our students are considered English Learners (ELs), and Cascade School District honors the Spanish-speaking heritage of many of our students.

-The preschoolers who start in 2019 will be in the class of 2033.
-We are preparing students for a world that we can barely imagine; in order to ensure that they will be ready for whatever comes their way, the Cascade School District communities have allowed Cascade School District to start a digital technology initiative.
+The kindergartners who start in 2022 will be in the class of 2034.
+We are preparing students for a world that we can barely imagine; in order to ensure that they will be ready for whatever comes their way, the Cascade School District communities have allowed Cascade School District to maintain a digital technology initiative.
 Due to their generosity, Cascade School District is one-to-one (meaning one technology device per student) in grades K – 12.
 Skilled teachers use iPads in grades K-2 and laptops in grades 3-12 as well as additional software and hardware to allow students the opportunity to learn essential skills for their futures and to create in ways that we adults may not have been able to create when we were students ourselves.
 Our digital technology initiative does not mean that students are on their devices all day: children need to play, to do hands-on activities, to create and listen to music, to investigate their world, and to read physical books.
 That said, digital tools can allow students to explore and create in new and innovate ways, and learning to use them appropriately and creatively is part of 21st century learning.

 As educators, we understand that the future of our communities is learning in our classrooms, competing on our athletic fields, and performing on our stages.
 Involved parents and community members are vital to the success of our students, and I’m proud to be part of a district where public education is valued.
 I appreciate your continued support as we prepare our students and our communities for bright futures.